-What is cured salmon?
+What is gravlax?

-Cured salmon is a fresh, raw salmon filet that is preserved with salt, sugar, and spices to keep it for longer.
+Cured salmon is a fresh, raw salmon fillet that is preserved with salt, sugar, and spices to keep it for longer.
 Cured salmon is also called lox, belly lox, gravlax.
 In Swedish and Norwegian, it is gravlax; in Finnish graavilohi, Danish call it gravet laks.

 Salmon can also be smoke-cured; this means the raw, salted file is hung in a smoking box, where it gets a smoky aroma.
 The fish temperature does not rise, and the flesh is matured only by salt.
 This is called kallrökt in Swedish and kylmäsavustettu in Finnish.